AlexGut92/rsschool-cv/cv.md

 #### Summary
 I am a specialist in working with CNC machines in the woodworking industry.

 The main goal is to start a career as a Middle Front-End developer.
-I want to learn JavaScript CSS HTML and apply for a job at Frontend next year.
+I want to learn JavaScript, CSS, HTML and apply for a job at Frontend next year.
 #### Skills
-- HTML, CSS(Basic well,Visual Studio Code)
+- HTML, CSS,Visual Studio Code(Basic well)
 - JavaScript(Basic well)
 #### Example of My Code
 ##### Codewars (JavaScript):